 Once you’ve identified the value, is it proportional to the permission level requested?
 Just because you can ask for Always Allow doesn’t mean you should.

 Get accurate or go home.

 Some of the most valuable location-based experiences are only powered by hyper-accurate geofencing.
-For example, accuracy down to 10 meters can detect which lane a vehicle is in at a toll or distinguish between drive-thru and walk-in traffic at a quick-service restaurant.
+For example, accuracy down to 10 meters can detect which lane a vehicle is in at a toll or distinguish between walk-past and walk-in traffic at a grocery store.

 While 100-meter accuracy might work for location-based ads or ‘nearby offers’, it’s not enough to know someone is within several blocks of your location if you need to automate customer check-in on arrival.
 Customers want the convenience and value that accurate location use cases deliver.